Here's how you can learn the Irish language for free online no matter where in the world you are.

 TG4 creates some fantastically entertaining TV that will introduce you to Ireland, not just Irish.
 Top of my list is the channel’s soap opera Ros na Rún – it’s the only soap I will admit to watching.

-Irish language news website Tuairisc.ie also offers reading comprehensions, crosswords, video tasks and is a fantastic reading resource for advanced learners.
+Irish language news website Tuairisc.ie also offers reading comprehensions, crosswords, and video tasks and is a fantastic reading resource for advanced learners.

 Use the Irish language option on your smartphone